mirzaworld/LAIT/FRONTEND_FIXES.md

 2. Verified RecentInvoices renders correctly with backend data
 3. Confirmed API connectivity to `http://localhost:5003`
 4. Socket.IO errors are suppressed when disabled
+5. API response transformations are working correctly for different data structures